GRACE — What Is God’s Grace? How Do You Receive It? How Do You Grow In It?

 Needless to say, “radical grace” teachers, like this man, are really teaching unbalanced grace because they regularly discard relevant passages on the topic.
 And they’ll have to answer for it at the Judgment Seat of Christ (see James 3:1 & 2 Corinthians 5:10-11).

 Let’s not be foolish like that; let’s be thorough in our studies — including on the topic of grace — and “watch our life and doctrine closely” (1 Timothy 4:16 ).
-Some ministers are not watching their doctrine.
+Some unwise ministers, unfortunately, are not watching their doctrine.

 comments powered by Disqus